ikossar1/SOLIDWORKS/pumpkin/README.md

 The files attached visualize a pumpkin modeled with SOLIDWORKS software.
-The modeling process employs skills and features such as loft, sweep (redefining sweep paths), creating planes, creating concentric sketches, and aesthetic editing (color and shade).
+The modeling process employed skills and features such as loft, sweep (redefining sweep paths), creating planes, creating concentric sketches, and aesthetic editing (color and shade).